Google Maps is available for children with Google Accounts managed with Family Link.

 For the most part, Google Maps will be the same for children as it is for adults.
-There are only a few things children under 13 (or the applicable age in your country) whose accounts are managed with Family Link can't do, including:
+If your child is under 13 (or the applicable age in your country), they won't be able to do things like:

 - Add or edit places on the map

 - See a timeline of places they’ve been

 Children under 13 (or the applicable age in your country) whose accounts are managed with Family Link can only share their real-time location with their parents.

 Any other real-time location sharing from Google Maps will be turned off if supervision was set up for an existing account of a child under the age of consent.

 A child won't see where they went with their devices, or get recommendations based on visited places.